Home

 Altera – $16.75 billion – 2015

-Altera produced field-programmable gate arrays.
-These were basically configurable smart chips.
-Of the 87 acquisitions that Intel has made as of 2022, Altera was the largest in terms of cost.
+Altera produced field-programmable gate arrays, which were configurable smart chips.
+As of 2022, Altera was the largest in terms of cost of Intel’s 87 acquisitions.

 Mobileye – $15.3 billion – 2017

 Mobileye was connected to self-driving car technology.
 This acquisition has helped give the company a place in emerging automotive technology.
-One of the lasting effects of this acquisition has been better, more efficient technology for cars.
+One of the lasting effects of this acquisition has been better, more efficient car technology.

 Intel Notable Controversies